MatNN/MatNN/README.md

 ## Goal

-- Minimal reuqirement of external library.
-We will provide pure matlab version, matlab+cuda kernel version, mex+cuda+cublas version and mex+cuda+cublas+cuDNN version of this project in the future.
+- Minimal reuqirement of external libraries.
+We will provide a pure matlab code version and a matlab+cuda kernel version, so your code is portable (no need to compile external libraries).
+And also include the basic version based on MatConvNet.
+Because you can easily customize a layer, so any exists libraries, like CUDA/cuBlas/cuDNN can be added to your workflow if you want.
+A cuBlas/cuDNN version will be considered after this project is out of beta.
 Note that even the pure matlab version will have GPU support from parallel computing toolbox of Matlab.
 - Provide the elastic workflow and maintain the computation efficiency.
-We will try to separate each core functions into modules so that you can easily modify to fit your needs.
+We will separate each core functions into modules so that you can do less work to make them fit your need.
+- Test your ideas and validate them quickly.
+Although learning other tools/programming languages may not be a problem, but use you exists matlab code with MatNN is still less time comsuming compared to learn a new language.
+We provide familiar definition of Caffe, if you have learned it, then you can get started quickly.

 ## License